 In this model, psychological testing is seen as a potential therapeutic intervention, as well as a way of gathering data to further understand a client.
 By adopting a collaborative stance, clients and referring parties are integral to the process of constructing questions to be answered and making sense of the test results.
 Clients are always provided feedback about their assessment results, both verbally and in written communication.
 Last, this approach tends to be more time-intensive, with testing occurring over the course of a few weeks, rather than a single day of multiple tests.

 Who might be a good candidate for a Therapeutic Assessment?

 Many people receiving mental health services could benefit from a Therapeutic Assessment (TA).
 Often, this approach is a good way to start therapy, as a thorough evaluation can help determine what type of treatment interventions might work best.
 Furthermore, this approach can be beneficial for individuals who have been in therapy for some time and feel stuck or like their growth has plateaued.
-As a TA can be emotionally intense, individuals who are in acute crisis or experiencing significant mental health symptoms are not good candidates.
-Additionally, clients who need a traditional psychological report so some entity, such as the legal system, can make a decision are best served by a traditional approach to psychological assessment.
+As a TA can be emotionally intense, individuals who are in acute crisis are not good candidates.
+Additionally, clients who need a traditional psychological report so some entity, such as the legal system, can make a decision are often best served by a traditional approach to psychological assessment.